 Lemonade supports llama.cpp as a backend, so performance is similar when using the same model and quantization.

-Yes, hybrid inference is currently supported only on Windows.
-NPU-only inference is coming to Linux soon, followed by hybrid (NPU+iGPU) support via ROCm.
+Yes, today, NPU and hybrid inference is currently supported only on Windows.

 Yes.
 In hybrid mode: